marcodv/infra_aws/docs/index.md

 This docs describe the architecture of our dynamic infra deploy by Terraform via GitLab

 ## Structure
-The infra spin up via pipeline or command line will have the seutp like the picture below
+The infra spin up via pipeline or command line will have the setup like the picture below
 ![noah infra](noah_infra.jpeg "Infra AWS")

 ## Pre Requisites